amnah/yii2-user/README.md

 ### How do I extend this package?

 You can extend the classes directly.
-Depending on which ones you need to extend, set the proper config
+Depending on which ones you need, set the proper config
 property:

 ```php